ivans-innovation-lab/my-company-documentation/chapter1/monolithic/overview.md

 ## System Context

 We are developing a server-side enterprise application.
 It will support a variety of different clients including desktop browsers, mobile browsers and native mobile applications.
 This clients will enable employees to manage blog posts, projects information, customers and other data, and it will enable customers to browse the news and submit requests for new interesting projects.
 The application will also expose an API for 3rd parties (partners) to consume and support B2B.
-It will also integrate with other systems (Github, LinkedId, Twitter) via web services to enrich and to share relevant data with them.
+It will also integrate with other systems (Github, LinkedIn, Twitter) via web services to enrich and to share relevant data with them.

 ## Containers